gregarious/dlcc-site/README.txt

 - Ask Steve to:
 	1. Make the `data-admin\protected\runtime\` folder writable by the web server
-	2. Restart the server
+	2. Install MySQL PDO driver
-- Look into DB connection errors
+	3. Restart the server
 - Test on test site (/muffintest/)
 - Create master credential file with DB and admin names.
 Ensure this doesn't get served.
 - Connect DB/admin to credential file